JeCheeseSmith/Clash-of-ppdb-s/documentation/statsBuilding.md

 ### Defensive buildings

 These buildings let the player gain advantages as the defendant in an attack.
+Function defines the bonus amount, input x = level of the building.

 ### Castle